riplaboratory/Kanaloa/PrimerDocuments/WifiSpectrumRegulations/readme.md

  - **intentional radiator power [dBm]**: the power of the source signal provided by the internal radiator; this must then be fed into an antenna to produce an RF wave.
 More radiator power _generally_ results in more range.
  - **antenna gain [dBi]**: the "power" (gain) of the antenna of an RF wave.
 More antenna gain _generally_ results in more range.
  - **equivalent isotropically radiated power (EIRP) [dBm or watt]**: the sum of the intentional radiator power and the antenna gain.
 A larger EIRP _generally_ results in more range.
 Note that EIRP is not quite the same thing as ERP (effective radiated power), though they are similar terms.
 [You may read about the difference here](https://en.wikipedia.org/wiki/Effective_radiated_power)

+When discussing RF operations, an operator must consider the frequency band their operations will occupy, as well as the EIRP they are sending down their frequency band.
+Different frequency bands will have different reguations, regarding EIRP, so careful selection depending on your range requirements is required.

 ## 2.4 GHz
 In north america, there are generally 13 channels, spaced at 5 MHz increments.
 This screenshot taken from [this Wikipedia page](https://en.wikipedia.org/wiki/List_of_WLAN_channels) describes the center frequency of each of these 13 channels: